Stock Returns Around Easter

 Cautions regarding the finding include:

-- Any return anomaly is small compared to return variability, so experience around any given Good Friday varies widely.
+- Any return anomaly is small compared to return variability, so experiences around any given Good Friday vary widely.

 - To the extent that the distribution of daily S&P 500 Index returns is wild, interpretation of the average return and standard deviation of returns breaks down.